 Add an optional Fan Funding card to earn money for your stream.

 For those selecting the Gaming Category, add a Game title to aid discovery.

 In the Stream Options tab, select between Low Latency or Highest Quality.
 Low Latency is closer to real-time.
 Highest Quality provides the smoothest viewing experience for your audience.
-(Tip: If you only have rights to the live show, check the “Mark archive private when complete” box.)
+(Tip: If you only have rights to the live show, check the “Mark archive unlisted when complete” box.)

 When the stream is live:

 Interact with the audience using live chat.

 - Share the link across social media platforms using our easy tool.

 - Keep an eye on the real-time Analytics section.